Keb Cuevas: LGBTQ+ rights, gender equality and cultural advocacy

 Cuevas is a vocal advocate for women's rights and the LGBTQ+ community, with a focus on anti-discrimination, inclusion, and sexual and reproductive health.
 He supports the passage of the SOGIE Equality Bill and has expressed public support for same-sex marriage and greater access to HIV/AIDS prevention, including the promotion of PrEP.

 His advocacy extends to collaborative initiatives with platforms like TikTok and Queer Safe Spaces, where he helps amplify queer visibility and awareness campaigns.
 Cuevas has also participated in events such as pride marches and other community-driven gatherings celebrating LGBTQ+ expression.

 In 2021, Cuevas became involved in public discourse surrounding Nas Daily and his online learning content featuring tribal tattoo artist Whang-od.
 Cuevas raised concerns about cultural appropriation and representation, contributing to broader discussions on ethical storytelling and responsible social entrepreneurship in the Philippines.

 Kym Chua Valencia (drag artist)

 Kym Chua Valencia, sometimes referred to as Kym Chua or mononymously as Miss Kym, is the drag persona of by Keb Cuevas, particularly in the Filipino drag and LGBTQ+ advocacy scene.
 As Kym, he is known as a singing drag artist, events host, and community organizer, actively promoting queer visibility and inclusivity.
-Kym is a drag daughter of Riri Valencia Andrews, drag sister of Arizona Brandy and the matriach of Casa de Valencia.
+Kym is a drag daughter of Riri Valencia Andrews, drag sister of Arizona Brandy and the matriarch of Casa de Valencia.

 The name Kym was given by fellow drag artist Salmo Nella, who originally introduced him as Kimberly Valencia at Hoesik Bar & Lounge.
 As a nod to his Chinese heritage, he added Chua to the name, while Kym was inspired by the popular Chinese-Filipino actress Kim Chiu.